spierala/mini-rx-store/README.md

 }
 ```

 The code above creates a new feature state for _products_.
-Its initial state is set and the reducer function defines how the feature state changes along with an incoming Action.
+`Store.feature` receives the feature name, the initial feature state and a reducer function.

-Initial state example:
+**Initial state example**:
 ```
 export const initialState: ProductState = {
   showProductCode: true,